-Formatted: Heading 2, Space After: 0 pt, No bullets

-or numbering
+12.4Co-location Requirements

-12.4.8 Telecommunications towers or antennae not located on a building shall be located a distance of at Formatted: Font: Not Bold least 150% of the height of the tower from a school, school bus stop, park, day care center, single family home and health care facility, place of public assembly or the Lafayette Club Clubhouse.
-12.4.9 Telecommunications towers or antennae must be located a distance of at least 150% of the height Formatted: Font: Not Bold of the tower, from all property lines. , 12.4.10 Telecommunications towers or antennae shall not be located between a principal structure and a Formatted: Font: Not Bold public street except on a lot with road frontage on more than three sides.
-In which case the telecommunications tower or antenna shall be located in the rear yard.
-12.4.11 A telecommunications tower or antenna setback may be reduced or its location in relation to a Formatted: Font: Not Bold public street varied, at the sole discretion of the City Council to allow the integration of a tower into an existing or proposed structure such as a steeple, building elevator tower, light standard, or similar accessory structure.
-12.5 Co-location Requirements 12.5.1 In determining whether to permit by Zoning Overlay District Amendment a new Formatted: Font: Not Bold telecommunications tower or antenna, the City Council shall require the applicant to exhaust all Formatted: Fort.
-Not Boid possible options and avenues for sharing space on an existing tower or alternative support structure.
-The applicant must demonstrate to the satisfaction of the City Council that they appropriately investigated this option and have made a finding that no alternative exists for the location of the proposed Telecommunications Tower.
-12.5.2 All new telecommunication towers shall be built with the capacity to accommodate multiple co- Formatted: Font: Not Bold location of antennae.
-Antenna placed on alternative support structures shall be done in such a way 101111111111111111111111111111111111111 as to not preclude the placement of other antennae.
-12.5.3 The applicant shall submit an affidavit stating that space will be available to future users without Formatted: Font: Not Bold regard to feasibility and at a reasonable price.
+- 12.4.1 In determining whether to permit by Zoning Overlay District Amendment a new telecommunications tower or antenna, the City Council shall require the applicant to exhaust all possible options and avenues for sharing space on an existing tower or alternative support structure.
+The applicant must demonstrate to the satisfaction of the City Council that they appropriately investigated this option and have made a finding that no alternative exists for the location of the proposed Telecommunications Tower. - 12.4.2 All new telecommunication towers shall be built with the capacity to accommodate multiple colocation of antennae.
+Antenna placed on alternative support structures shall be done in such a way as to not preclude the placement of other antennae. - 12.4.3 The applicant shall submit an affidavit stating that space will be available to future users without regard to feasibility and at a reasonable price.
 At a minimum, the tower shall accommodate at least four additional antennae if 100 feet or more in height or three additional antennae if between 0 and 100 feet in height.

+12.5 Design Standards

-12.6 Design Standards Formatted Harding 2 Const After Out No hallots Formatted: Heading 2, Space After: 0 pt, No bullets or numbering 12.6.1 All telecommunications towers shall be of a stainless steel mono-pole design unless an alternative design is demonstrated to the City Council's satisfaction to be more complementary to the Formatted: Font: Not Bold surrounding environment or as otherwise deemed acceptable to the City Council.
-In no event are guved towers permitted.
-12.6.2 Any proposed telecommunications tower and/or antennae that is, in any way, determined to be Formatted: Font: Not Bold visible from Lake Minnetonka, public street or a residential home shall be effectively camouflaged.
-12.6.3 Telecommunications towers shall be subject to any applicable standards of the FAA, and be painted Formatted: Font: Not Bold so as to reduce the visual obtrusiveness of the structure.
+- 12.5.1 All telecommunications towers shall be of a stainless steel mono-pole design unless an alternative design is demonstrated to the City Council's satisfaction to be more complementary to the surrounding environment or as otherwise deemed acceptable to the City Council.
+In no event are guyed towers permitted. - 12.5.2 Any proposed telecommunications tower and/or antennae that is, in any way, determined to be visible from Lake Minnetonka, public street or a residential home shall be effectively camouflaged.